Jennifer R. Niebyl

-Jennifer R. Niebyl (1942) is a Canadian obstetrics and gynecology researcher and professor.
-She has made contributions to the understanding of drugs in pregnancy and lactation.
+Jennifer R. Niebyl (born 1942) is a Canadian obstetrics and gynaecology researcher and professor.
+She is known for her contributions to the understanding of drug use during pregnancy and lactation.

 Early life and education

-Niebyl was born prematurely in 1942 in Montreal, Canada, due to high risks in her mother's pregnancy, who had already suffered five miscarriages.
+Niebyl was born in 1942 in Montreal, Quebec.
+She was born prematurely due to a high-risk pregnancy; her mother had previously suffered five miscarriages.

-Niebyl completed her undergrad and earned a Bachelors of Science in a nursing program at McGill University in Montreal, Quebec, Canada.
-After McGill, she attended Yale University School of Medicine in New Haven, Connecticut, earning her M.D. in 1967.
-She specialized in obstetrics and gynecology and after struggling to find somewhere to accept her due to her gender, she was accepted and performed her residency from 1968 to 1970 at Cornell University-New York Hospital, in Ithaca, New York, and then from 1970 to 1973 at Johns Hopkins Hospital in Baltimore, Maryland.
+Niebyl earned a Bachelor of Science in nursing from McGill University.
+She then attended the Yale University School of Medicine, where she received her MD in 1967 and specialized in obstetrics and gynaecology.

+After difficulties securing a residency because of her gender, Niebyl eventually completed a residency at Cornell University–New York Hospital from 1968 to 1970, followed by a residency at Johns Hopkins Hospital from 1970 to 1973.

 Career

-In 1982, Johns Hopkins promoted Niebyl as the director of the division of maternal-fetal medicine.
-Niebyl specializes in high risk obstetrics, focusing on medical drug use in pregnancy, tocolytic agents for preterm labor, nutrition in pregnancy, nausea and vomiting during pregnancy, and folic acid for prevention of birth defect.
-According to Niebyl, she studied medicine in order to "make the decisions that can really help people" and "to be in charge of the decision-making process for the health care of women."
+In 1982, Niebyl was promoted to director of the maternal-fetal medicine division at Johns Hopkins.
+She specializes in high-risk obstetrics, with research interests including medical drug use in pregnancy, tocolytic agents for preterm labor, nutrition in pregnancy, nausea and vomiting during pregnancy, and the use of folic acid to prevent birth defects.
+Niebyl has said that she studied medicine in order to "be in charge of the decision-making process for the health care of women."

-Niebyl is currently employed at the Roy J. and Lucille A. Carver College of Medicine, University of Iowa in Iowa City, Iowa, where she is a professor and heads the Department of Obstetrics and Gynecology.
-Niebyl is one of the first few women in the United States to ever become the head of this type of department.
-Niebyl is certified by the American Board of Obstetrics & Gynecology.
+Niebyl is a professor at the Roy J. and Lucille A. Carver College of Medicine, University of Iowa, where she also serves as chair of the Department of Obstetrics and Gynecology.
+She is one of the first women in the United States to head a department in the field.
+She is certified by the American Board of Obstetrics & Gynecology.